 So, are we all happy with the basics there?
 Mulch = clippings, being fed back into the soil so as to easily break down.
 Simple.
 The next question on the tip of your tongue is: what kinds of mulchers are available?
 Or perhaps, what if I’ve got something more heavy-duty than grass to mulch?
 Or even, can my regular old lawn mover do the job?
 Slow down, charger, we’ll get there.
 (And please…don’t attempt to mulch your olive grove with your walk-behind lawn mower.
 You may send yourself to an early grave.
 There are better ways, my friend!)

-What is a mulcher?
+What is a Mulcher?

-Thanks to our definition from the guys at Honda above, we can safely assume that mulcher is a machine which is going to help you turn that grass into finely diced goodness for your microorganisms to break down.
+Thanks to our definition from the guys at Honda above, we can safely assume that a mulcher is a machine which is going to help you turn that grass into finely diced goodness for your microorganisms to break down.
 Great!
 But, as you may have noticed if you’ve been hunting around for information, there are different kinds of mulchers.
 What if you need to mulch something other plant matter?
 Or whole tree branches?
-Or an entire FOREST??
+Or an entire forest?
 Don’t worry, there is a mulcher for you.
 Here are your standard variations:

-1) Mulching lawn mower
+1) Mulching Lawn Mower

 On the smaller end of the scale, a mulching lawn mower will turn your dry grass clippings and leaves into finely shredded, tasty little morsels for those bugs in your soil.
 Whether you’re the proud owner of a whizz-bang, ride-on, lawn-cutting beast, or the humble walk-behind variety, your machine can mulch for you!
 Many come with catcher bags attached, so that you can distribute your mulch to the most-needed areas of your property, such as your garden beds.
-If you’ve only got light materials to mulch, this type of machine will do you just fine – and is the cheapest and easiest option for you.
+If you’ve only got light materials to mulch, this type of machine will do you just fine—and is usually the cheapest and easiest option for you.
 There are a few things you’ll need in order to turn your garden-variety mower into a mulcher, but more of that soon.